pweingardt/KSPMissionController/API Interface.md

 * `int ItotalModCost()` : Returns the Total Money Removed through Cost in ModCost.(Won't be exclusive if other mods using too.
 MCE does not use these)

+#### These are fuctions that have to do with Loading MCE and saving.
+*`void IloadMCEbackup()` : This is only ever used for Backup and Revert Button for MCE.
+This is only saved when player enters the SpaceCenter Screen.

+*`void IloadMCESave()` : Main load file for players Save file.
+Loaded at start of game, and at select spots for updates.

+*`void IsaveMCE()` : This is the main save, its saved on anychanges to Budget, and screen changes.
+No real need to use this unless your bypassing something.
+What?

 ## ATTENTION